FREE UK Delivery

 If you suffer from hay fever, ‘Allergy Season’ probably means ‘pollen season’.
 This can last from around March to October – a significant time – but your own allergy season may be different, depending on what you are sensitive to: May is often worse for grass pollen allergies and June is often worse for tree pollen.
 September can trigger hay allergies.

 In contrast, dust mite allergy is a problem all year around.
-It may increase in September when Autumn arrives and we get cosy inside, close the curtains and put the heating on.
+It may increase in September when Autumn arrives and we get cosy inside, close the windows and put the heating on.

 Can You be Allergic to Dust and Not Dust Mite?